heiswayi/heiswayi.nrird.com/now.md

 ## What I'm doing...

-- Looking for career move... focusing on becoming a technical leader or people manager.
 - Planning to complete my reading for "The Psychology of Money" book by Morgan Housel.
+- Focus on my new career journey as Software Development Lead.

-Last update: 2024-08-14
+Last update: 2024-09-26

 <small>Inspired by [Derek Sivers](https://sive.rs/nowff) and [nownownow.com](https://nownownow.com/) community.</small>